K\"ahler immersions of K\"ahler-Ricci solitons into definite or indefinite complex space forms: Abstract

 \section{Abstract}

 Let $(g, X)$ be a \K--Ricci soliton on a complex manifold $M$.
-We prove that if the \K\ manifold $(M, g)$ can be \K\ immersed into a definite or indefinite complex space form of contant holomorphic sectional curvature $2c$, then $g$ is Einstein.
-Moreover its Einstein constant is a rational multiple of $c$.
+We prove that if the \K\ manifold $(M, g)$ can be \K\ immersed into a definite or indefinite complex space form then $g$ is Einstein.
+Notice that there is no topological assumptions on the manifold $M$ and the \K\ immersion is not required to be injective.
+Our result extends the result obtained in \cite{BG} asserting that a KRS on a compact \K\ submanifold $M\subset \CP^N$ which is a complete intersection is KE.